benludwig/benludwig.github.io/_work/connex-date-selection.md

 <div class="grid-item">
   <div class="copy-block revealblock">
     <p>Design iterations and interviews with users proved to be indispensable.
 What information does the user need when making a selection?
 What is the selection order?
 How do later steps respond when initial steps are modified?
-These were some of the questions we asked that helped us make more informed design decisions.</p>
+These questions helped us make more informed design decisions.</p>
   </div>
 </div>